realworldocaml/book/en/03-variables-and-functions.md

 _erased_.
 So when does OCaml decide to erase an optional argument?

-The rule is: an optional argument is erased as soon as the first positional argument defined _after_ the optional argument is passed in.
+The rule is: an optional argument is erased as soon as the first positional (_i.e._, neither labeled nor optional) argument defined _after_ the optional argument is passed in.
 That explains the behavior of `prepend_pound` above.
-But if we had instead defined `concat` with the optional argument in the second
+But if we had instead defined `concat` with the optional argument in the second position:
-position:

 ```ocaml
 # let concat x ?(sep="") y = x ^ sep ^ y ;;